 Emerging Markets Investments.
+Each Fund (except Real Estate Fund) may invest in emerging markets.
 The risks of foreign investments can be more significant in emerging markets.
 Emerging markets may offer higher potential for gains and losses than investments in the developed markets of the world.
 Political and economic structures in emerging market countries generally lack the social, political and economic stability of developed countries, which may affect the value of the Fund's investments in these countries and also the ability of the Fund to access markets in such countries.
-Securities markets within emerging market countries may experience low or non-existent trading volume, resulting in a lack of liquidity and increased volatility in prices for such securities, as compared to securities of comparable issuers in more developed capital markets.
 Governmental actions can have a significant effect on the economic conditions in emerging market countries, which also may adversely affect the value and liquidity of the Fund's investments.
-In particular, trade disputes may result in governmental actions that could have an adverse effect on investments in emerging market countries, including but not limited to restrictions on investments in, or required divestment of, particular issuers or industries.
-There may be less publicly available information about issuers in emerging markets than would be available about issuers in more developed capital markets, and such issuers may not be subject to accounting, auditing and financial reporting standards and requirements comparable to those to which U.S. companies are subject.
 The laws of emerging market countries relating to the limited liability of corporate shareholders, fiduciary duties of officers and directors, and bankruptcy of state enterprises are generally less developed than or different from such laws in the United States.
-It may be more difficult to make a claim or obtain a judgment in the courts of these countries than it is in the United States.
-The possibility of fraud, negligence, undue influence being exerted by an issuer or refusal to recognize ownership exists in some emerging markets.
-The prices at which investments may be acquired may be affected by trading by persons with information that is not publicly available and by securities transactions by brokers in anticipation of transactions in particular securities.
+It may be more difficult to obtain a judgment in the courts of these countries than it is in the United States.
 Disruptions due to work stoppages and trading improprieties in foreign securities markets have caused such markets to close.
 If extended closings were to occur in stock markets where the Fund is heavily invested, the Fund's ability to redeem Fund shares could become impaired.
 In such circumstances, the Fund may have to sell more liquid securities than it would otherwise choose to sell.
 Emerging market securities are also subject to speculative trading, which contributes to their volatility.